Marine Expeditionary Force: Structure

-A MEF is larger than a Marine expeditionary unit (MEU) or Marine expeditionary brigade (MEB).
+A MEF is larger than a Marine Expeditionary Unit (MEU) or Marine Expeditionary Brigade (MEB).
+A MEF can be composed of 60,000 Marines and sailors.

-Each MEF consists of a MEF Information Group (MIG) as the command element, a Marine division (MARDIV) as the ground combat element, a Marine aircraft wing (MAW) as the aviation combat element, and a Marine logistics group (MLG) as the logistics combat element.
+Each MEF consists of a MEF Information Group (MIG) as the command element, a Marine division (MARDIV) as the Ground Combat Element (GCE), a Marine Aircraft Wing (MAW) as the Aviation Combat Element, and a Marine Logistics Group (MLG) as the Logistics Combat Element.

 The MEF also contains a Special Operations Training Group (SOTG) and is the training section component for the MEU and MEB.
 The SOTG oversees the training and evaluation exercises for the MEU's annual Special Operations Capable Certification.